ArangoDB-Community/arangox/README.md

 [{"header", "value"}, {"another-header", "another-value"}]
 ```

-When given to the `:headers` start option, they are merged with every request.
+When given to the start option they are merged with every request.

 ```elixir
 iex> {:ok, conn} = Arangox.start_link(headers: [{"header", "value"}])